jake-dog/puppet-resource_tree/README.md

                 service: 'httpd'
 ```

-Relationships between resources in the tree can also be explicitly stated using the `rt_requires` parameter, with the caveat that required resources must be declared in a Resource Tree collection.
+Relationships between resources in the tree can also be explicitly stated using the `require` parameter.
 For instance the previous example could be rewritten with explicit relationships:

 ```yaml
 resource_tree::collections: